toddledev/documentation/docs/15-connecting-data/02-working-with-apis/index.md

 For beginners, the **Demo APIs** provide an excellent starting point to understand how APIs work in Nordcraft.

 ::: tip
-Explore our blog post on [REST APIs](https://blog.nordcraft.com/rest-apis-explained) if you're new to working with APIs.
+Read our blog post on [REST APIs](https://blog.nordcraft.com/rest-apis-explained) if you're new to working with APIs.
 :::

 ## Configure API requests